 James was a 1981 graduate of Georgia College with a B.B.A. in Management.
 He retired in December 2020, after a 40-year career in the Financial and Telecommunications industry.
 James looks forward to spending his free time hobby gardening, traveling, and giving much more time in volunteer service to his local church and Georgia College.

 Kim Wall is Director of Business and Community Development for $1.6 Billion Georgia United Credit Union in Atlanta.
 With over 35 years of financial marketing experience, Kim has served in numerous leadership roles – from Marketing Director to Vice President for this AJC Top Workplace.
 Kim’s team is responsible for planning and administering a multitude of signature community service programs, driving new business to branch and online channels, and supporting strategic plan goals and objectives.
 She also serves as the Executive Director for the Georgia United Foundation, a 501c3 philanthropic organization.

-A past chair of the GCSU College of Business Leadership Board, Kim and husband James have been serving on the board since 2009.
-The Walls received the Alumni Service Award in 2013 and have recently endowed an annual scholarship for a deserving College of Business student.
+A past chair of the Bunting College of Business and Technology Leadership Board, Kim and husband James have been serving on the board since 2009.
+The Walls received the Alumni Service Award in 2013 and have recently endowed an annual scholarship for a deserving Bunting College of Business and Technology student.
 Active as a community and church volunteer, Kim is proud to point out daughter Katherine continued the family GC legacy, by earning both her bachelor’s and master’s degrees in Milledgeville.

 Barry Wolfe (Greensboro, GA)